 To increase the involvement of young people in decisions about their care arrangement, it is important to continue to keep them informed and include them in major decision-making processes.

-For Aboriginal and Torres Strait Islander young people, the child placement principle outlines five core elements, including one specifically on participation.
+For Aboriginal and Torres Strait Islander young people, the Aboriginal and Torres Strait Islander Child Placement Principle outlines five core elements, including one specifically on participation.
 Culturally safe participation is vital and includes the following actions:

 - engagement with the family to draw on family knowledge of culture, strengths and risks

-- use of family-led decision making processes, which supports the young person’s family group to collaboratively identify and address safety concerns and plans for intervention
+- use of Aboriginal and Torres Strait Islander family-led decision making processes, which supports the young person’s family group to collaboratively identify and address safety concerns and plans for intervention

 - inclusion of advocacy services and legal representation

 - finding and including kin and community members to widen the young person’s safety and support network.

 To ensure meaningful participation, with consent, arrange for an independent person to help facilitate participation of Aboriginal and Torres Strait Islander young people and their families in decision making about care arrangement options.

-The child placement principle further identifies the following as important points to consider when considering care arrangement options for a young person:
+The Aboriginal and Torres Strait Islander child placement principle further identifies the following as important points to consider when considering care arrangement options for a young person:

 - Make ongoing active efforts to identify kin.